 - Choose a hospital that is supportive of C-section breastfeeding.
-Make nurses and doctors aware of your decision to breastfeed and let them know that you do not want your child to be given any formula.
+Make nurses and doctors aware of your decision to breastfeed and tell them that you do not want your child to be given any formula.

-- Ask for a private room, as this will allow you to feel more comfortable while breastfeeding.
+- Ask for a private room, as this will make you feel more comfortable while breastfeeding.

-- Make sure that you have sufficient help with chores, at home after the surgery.
+- Make sure you have sufficient help with chores at home after the surgery.